lxndrblz/anatole/README.md

 description = "Call me Jane"
 profilePicture = "images/profile.jpg"
 ```
+Please note that the tile under the `[params]` only adjust the page title in the sidebar.
+If you wish to adjust the HTML title (i.e. name of the tab), you will have to adjust the Hugo's title variable, as shown in the `config.toml`.

 Please note that the slogan can be multi-lined (note the three quotes at the beginning and end):
 ```toml